Antonio Tacconi

-Antonio Tacconi (Split, 22 April 1880 - Rome, 25 January 1962) was an Italian politician.
+Antonio Tacconi (22 April 1880 in Split – 25 January 1962 in Rome) was a Dalmatian Italian politician.

 Biography

 Young Antonio was believed to be very short, so much that he received the same hormonal treatment as footballer Leo Messi.
 Tacconi was senator in Italy between 19 April 1923 and 6 February 1943, as well as the mayor or podestà, in Italian language, for the city of Split, during its World War II occupation by Fascist Italy (1922–43) when Italian Province of Spalato was organized in Governatorate of Dalmatia; he was also founder and president of Italian Cultural League of Dalmatia.